-The class Agent is either a Contact/Person or Organisation to which is associated a Role corresponding to the contribution the Agent brings to the realisation of a MediaResource or EditorialObject.
+The class Agent is either a Contact/Person/Crew or Organisation to which is associated a Role corresponding to the contribution the Agent brings to the realisation of a MediaResource or EditorialObject.

-Examples of Agent's Role are 'producer', 'cameraman' or 'actor'.
+Examples of Agent's Roles are 'producer', 'cameraman' or 'actor'.

-Class relations hasRole The Role of the Agent.
+Class relations hasRole The Role of the Agent .
 Role refines "hasContributor".
-Alternatively, a user can decide to add new class and associated relationships as contributions to an EditorialObject e.g. "hasContributorCreator", "hasContributorComposer", etc., which in turn will be refined with "hasRole" Role .
-Etc. Other class relationships can be associated with an Agent .
+Alternatively, a user can decide to add new class and associated relationships as contributions to an EditorialObject e.g. "hasContributor Creator", "hasContributor Composer", etc., which in turn will be refined with "hasRole" Role isAgent The relation is used for connecting the Person , Organisation and Crew part of the Agent data hasGroupMember Used for connecting a team or a group to its members hasAssociatedArtefact Relation to an Artefact associated with the Agent, e. g. a costume hasContact To link to another Agent/contact. hasAgentOnStagePosition To associate a StagePosition with an Agent Etc. Other class relationships can be associated with an Agent .
 See EBU Tech 3293, EBUCore.
-Class Properties agentId An identifier for the Agent. givenName The name given to a person.
-This is an example of how properties from EBUCore are used in CCDM familyName The family name of a person. organisationName An organisation name associated with an Agent.
-Etc. Other class Properties can be associated with an Agent .
+Class Properties agentId An identifier for the Agent agentName The display name given to the Agent agentDescription A description of the Agent agentType A type associated with the Agent Etc. Other class Properties can be associated with an Agent .
 See EBU Tech 3293, EBUCore.